Taxation of international executives

 Is salary earned from working abroad taxed in the United States?
 If so, how?

-A U.S. citizen or resident who has a tax home4 in a foreign country and who is physically present in a foreign country or countries for at least 330 full days during any period of 12-consecutive months may elect to exclude a portion of his or her foreign earned income from gross income.
-The amount that may be excluded in 2018 is USD 103,900.
+A US citizen or resident who has a tax home in a foreign country/territory and who is physically present in a foreign country/territory or countries/territories for at least 330 full days during any period of 12-consecutive months may elect to exclude a portion of their foreign earned income from gross income.
+The amount that may be excluded in 2019 is USD105,900.
 This amount is adjusted annually for inflation.
 An additional exclusion or deduction for certain housing costs may also be claimed subject to limitations.

-A U.S. citizen who establishes that he or she has been a bona fide resident of a foreign country or countries for an uninterrupted period that includes an entire calendar year may also elect to exclude a portion of his or her foreign income from gross income, subject to the same limitations noted above.
+A US citizen who establishes that they have been a bona fide resident of a foreign country/territory or countries/territories for an uninterrupted period that includes an entire calendar year may also elect to exclude a portion of their foreign income from gross income, subject to the same limitations noted above.
 A housing deduction or housing exclusion may also be claimed subject to certain limitations.

 Are investment income and capital gains taxed in the United States?
 If so, how?

-A citizen or resident is subject to U.S. tax on worldwide income.
+A US citizen or resident is subject to US tax on worldwide income.
 Thus, a resident is subject to tax on investment income (wherever paid) including interest and dividend income, capital gains, and income (less expenses) from partnerships and rental properties.

-A stock option is the right granted to an employee or to an independent contractor to purchase shares in his or her corporate employer or a related company.
+A stock option is the right granted to an employee or to an independent contractor to purchase shares in their corporate employer or a related company.
 The option agreement usually specifies the purchase price and time period during which the option may be exercised.
 The taxation of stock options to an individual depends on whether the options are incentive stock options or nonqualified options.3